mhamas/apify-demo-pycon-vilnius-2025/README.md

 ![Inspect Python day](images/3_inspect_page_python_day.png)

-Bingo, it seems that all we need to do is to fetch all `<a href="...">` links where "href" is a string that starts with "/2025/talks".
-Then, we can get the text in that href (talk title), and find the closest "`<span>`" afterwards, which contains the speaker name.
+Bingo, it seems that all we need to do is to fetch all `<a href="...">` links where `href` is a string that starts with "/2025/talks".
+Then, we can get the text in that href (talk title), and find the closest `<span>` afterwards, which contains the speaker name.
 Let's get to coding.

 ## 4. Coding
 ### 4.1 Modifying the input schema
-Let's head to `.actor/input_schema.json` and modify the `prefill` for the `start_urls` to "https://pycon.lt/day/python".
+Let's head to `.actor/input_schema.json` and modify the `prefill` for the `start_urls` to https://pycon.lt/day/python.
 While on it, let's also change the `title` of the schema to something more reasonable.

 ![Modifying input schema](images/4a_modifying_input_schema.png)